chaecramb/w1d1_homework/questions.md

   * `"Ronnie ".+("Pickering")`
   * `"Ronnie ".send(:+, "Pickering")`

-The + operator is used as a string method in this case, so thanks to Ruby syntactical sugar we can write it as:
+The + operator is used as a string method in the first example, so thanks to Ruby syntactical sugar we can write it as:

 "Ronnie " + "Pickering"